-The data is particularly encouraging for sustainable fashion brands with an AOV of 100+ euros that also have a positive and ethical story to tell.
+The data is particularly encouraging for slow fashion brands with an AOV of 100+ euros that also have a positive and ethical story to tell.

-Word of caution: You may not increase your average order value right now, in these times of incertitude.
+Word of caution: You may not want to increase your average order value right now, in these times of incertitude.

 If you do so, consumers might perceive you as trying to take advantage of them.